guyroutledge/jekyll-blog/_posts/blog/2014-01-31-contact-email-vs-contact-forms.md

 that a business would prefer a form and some users would prefer an email address.

 So my solution would be to provide both.
 How hard is that?
-Doesn&rsquo;t sound difficult but I&rsquo;ve visited many sites where it&rsquo;s been a one or the other kinda thing.
+It doesn&rsquo;t sound difficult but I&rsquo;ve visited many sites where it&rsquo;s been a "one or the other" kinda thing.

-The important thing to consider is that if *any* of your customers go elsewhere because they weren&rsquo;t able to contact you in their preferred method, that&rsquo;s a customer that you probably could have kept by providing options.
+The important thing to consider is that if *any* of your customers go elsewhere because they weren&rsquo;t able to contact you in their preferred method, that&rsquo;s a customer that you probably could have kept by providing the choice.